Local products from the Vaud Alps

 Tomme cheese, quark, hard cheese, soft cheese, fresh or matured, alpine or dairy cheese is to the Vaud Alps what watches are to Switzerland!
 Discover the authentic way of making cheese in the mountain pastures.
 During the summer, many mountain farms invite you to watch cheese being made.
 Some farms also offer a breakfast with a thousand flavours based on local products, made on the farm or in the village by other craftsmen.

-The Bex salt mines have been operating since 1684, with salt mining methods continuing to evolve thanks to discoveries and technological developments.
-Today, 30,000 metric tons are harvested every year.
+Exploited for several centuries, more than 30,000 tons of salt are harvested each year at the Mines de Sel de Bex.
 Since 2018, the mines also house the Fleur des Alpes workshop to produce gourmet salt.
 Fleur des Alpes is free of any impurity.
 This salt, trapped in rock for thousands of years, is 100% natural, additive-free, and rich in minerals and micronutrients.
 The harvest of Fleur des Alpes is entirely artisanal.
 The salty water ("saumur") is extracted by the miners every day.
 The salt is then produced by evaporation and packaged for shipping, eventually adding flavour to your foods in the kitchen or at the table.
 Treat yourself to a fascinating and flavoursome visit to the Bex Salt Mines.

 In the wake of Bitter des Diablerets, another mountain spirit gives pep to those who drink it, Venin des Ormonts.
 Based on organic pasteurised skimmed milk, sugar, alcohol and a macerate of plants from the Alps, this tasty and invigorating spirit has energising properties.
 Its production is ensured by local siblings.
 The spirit can be purchased in local shops, including the Laiterie du Petit Diable in Les Diablerets.